Zablon-Onchari-Nyabuto/Reading-Outpost/README.md

 ## Setup Requirements

 - Git
-- Web-browser or your choice
+- Web-browser of your choice
 - Github
 - Json server